aileen-r/advent-of-code-2023/README.md

 So I got the answer wrong.
 I've either made a coding error, of my assumption was incorrect and "eightwothree" should be interpreted as "823".
 I'll adjust for the latter and see what I get.

 As I started looking into how to do this, I found I'd need lookahead or lookbehind regex ([this blog entry](js find and replace with lookahead regex) was helpful).
 This felt like a lot of effort so I stopped by the subreddit to confirm I was on the right track.
 I was.
 Damn, this is savage for day 1.

+## Day 02

+This was much easier for me because there weren't any edge case "gotchas" with the puzzle input compared to the test input.

+Most of the work in this one is taking a string input and transforming it into well-structured data.
+Once my data was structured how I wanted it (an array of "games", each of which contains an array of "draws", and a "draw" contains an object with the count of each block colour), doing the necessary calculation methodically was simple.

+On another note, I'm always a bit embarassed by the lines of code I commit for these problems.
+The internet is full of leet code types with single-line solutions, while I'm declaring so many functions and variables.
+I do prefer my approach for readability as well as creating smaller units for testing, but I still can't quite shake that impostor syndrome-adjacent feeling.

+It's worth noting that while I'll avoid the obvious performance sins, I'm not optimising for speed until the challenge requires it.